 “No house cat?”
 I cried.
 “I have many houses.
 Finer ones than she knows.
 Before I came to London the book chamber at Place House was mine.
 I’ve reared kits in the Savoy, and all have better places now than her son ever will.”

-“Puss Fur-None took him to attend upon my Earl,” sayt I. “As I did when I lodged in Essex House and Drury House.
+“Puss Fur-None took him to attend upon my Earl,” sayt I. “As I attended on him in Essex House and Drury House.
 Southampton House could also have been mine, but I never dwelt there because my Earl did not.”

 That I – Rebel, Instrument, Miscreant, and Revenger – should be so distained! ’Twere too much to bear.
 “Your mistress is a Know-Nowt,” I cried.